centrica-engineering/nucleus-docs/docs/components/ns-cta.md

 ### Button vs link

 There is no visual distinction between a button and a link when using `ns-cta`.
-It's recommended not use a native `<button>` element, but to use the CTA with the required events.
+It's recommended not to use a native `<button>` element, but to use the CTA with the required events.

 The distinction for a user on either a navigation or an event is not based on the appearance but on the text content.
 It needs to be clear based on the text content that the user is either going to the next step in a journey / page, or that they are doing an action, such as submitting a form.